cap5192/Meraki_Template_MG_Check/README.md

 To run this script -
 1. Download dependencies from requirements.txt
 3. add your Meraki API key under .env file
+4. run main.py
-4. follow the prompt to enter number by the organization you want to run this script on
+5. follow the prompt to enter number by the organization you want to run this script on
-5. enter the name of the network tag you would like to run this script against.
+6. enter the name of the network tag you would like to run this script against.